freetonik/Quantum-Computing-For-Software-Engineers/book.md

 SWAPs are not free.
 They take some time, which is very limited.
 We only have a few hundred microseconds of coherence time at our disposal (with superconducting QCs), so every non-essential operation is basically wasted time.
 SWAPs are also not always perfect, so in general we want to minimize them.

+#### Optimization

+A quantum circuit is not just a list of operations; it's a program that a transpiler will often try to optimize, by default.
+The transpiler's job is to rewrite your circuit to run as efficiently as possible on the target quantum hardware, but most SDKs allow you to control this behavior.
+For example, in Qiskit you can select one of multiple optimization levels, `0` being no optimizations at all.

+A common optimization is gate cancellation.
+If you apply a Hadamard (H) gate twice in a row, you've done nothing (H-H = I, the identity gate).
+The transpiler is smart enough to see this and will just delete both gates.
+This is a somewhat silly example: why would you put two Hadamard gates in a sequence?
+One reason is that we just want to provide a very simple but illustrative example.
+Another reason is that this kind of double operation can be part of a legitimate benchmarking program.
+A well-calibration quantum computer would execute two Hadamard gates and return the qubit to its initial state, and by doing this in a row multiple times and repeatedly measuring the final state one can make conclusions about the quality of calibration.

+Another trivial examples of optimization are combining multiple rotations into one operation, cancelling out rotations, etc.

+Sometimes a transpiler may even replace some already native gates with other gate(s) if this is deemed more optimal, for example, because of a reduction in length (in time).

+In some cases, you'd want to keep optimizations enabled, but control a specific cancellation at a specific location.
+A tool that can help here is a so-called Barrier gate; more on it later.

+### Calibration-aware transpilation and routing

+We've discussed transpilation with the assumption that all qubits and their connections are equivalent.
+When choosing which physical qubits to map onto, and which SWAPs to introduce, if needed, we haven't considered the fact that not all physical qubits are created equal.
+Due to fabrication imperfections, the quality of qubits vary.
+This results in different coherence times, and different error rates for specific operations.
+In addition, the connections between qubits may differ from one another, which results in different 2-qubit gate fidelities.

+Moreover, these differences are not static.
+Yes, many of them originate from the fabrication process, but the actual values depend on the calibration.
+We'll discuss calibration more in Chapter 3, but for now it's important to understand that the overall condition of the QPU is dynamic, changing from day to day.
+Any combination of the following parameters can change pretty much at any moment:

+- the amount of qubits (e.g. a qubit may practically "die" or its quality may degrade)
+- the connections between qubits (e.g. a component that facilitates the connection may "die" or its quality may degrade)
+- coherence time of any qubit (i.e. how long the qubit can preserve quantum state) -

 This section is work in progress, more on this later: